Joshuabaker2/docker-swarm-jmeter-demo/README.md

 4. Create 3 virtual machines with 200 mb of RAM (so they are quickly overwhelmed)
 ```
-docker-machine create --driver virtualbox --virtualbox-memory 200 manager1
+docker-machine create --driver virtualbox --virtualbox-memory 600 manager1
-docker-machine create --driver virtualbox --virtualbox-memory 200 worker1
+docker-machine create --driver virtualbox --virtualbox-memory 600 worker1
-docker-machine create --driver virtualbox --virtualbox-memory 200 worker2
+docker-machine create --driver virtualbox --virtualbox-memory 600 worker2
 ```

 NOTE: If the creation of the docker-machine hangs, try giving them more memory.

 Before we get any further, let's set up port forwarding for the manager node.
-We can do this either with the GUI or the CLI.
-We need port 9000 available, because that is the port for our web server.
+We can do this either with the GUI or the CLI2 We need port 9000 available, because that is the port for our web server.

 ```
 VBoxManage modifyvm "manager1" --natpf1 rule1,tcp,,9000,,9000